 Taxes & Fees:

-Each guest must pay a $95 USD port fee (2017) and $110 (2018) $158 (10 nights) (includes cruising tax, park fee) at the end of the charter when settling your bill.
+Each guest must pay a $110 USD port fee (7 nights) and $158 (10 nights), includes cruising tax & park fee at the end of the charter when settling your bill.
 These may be paid by Visa, MC, USD or BZ cash.
 Travelers checks are not accepted onboard.
 Taxes and fees paid onboard the yacht are subject to change without notice.

 Additional Travel Information: Belize does not allow drones.